Laserfiche/lf-repository-api-client-dotnet/README.md

 ### Generate the repository client

 1. Download the `nswag` command line tool.
 Instructions can be found [here](https://github.com/RicoSuter/NSwag/wiki/CommandLine).
-2. From the root directory of this Git repository, run the command `nswag run nswag.json`
+2. From the root directory of this Git repository, run the command `pwsh generate-client.ps1`

 ### Build, Test, and Package